 - MGMT810: Business Finance & Investment (3)

 - MGMT830: Economics & International Business (3)

 - MGMT820: Business Operations & Process Management (3)

 - CONM840: Construction Law for CM (3)

 - CONM890: Capstone Research in CM (3)

-Possible Elective Courses: International Business, Research Methods, Public Sector Construction, or a Facility Management Course
+Possible Elective Courses: International Business, Research Methods, Conflict Resolution & Negotiation, Public Sector Construction, a MS Facility Management Course, or a MS Technology Management Course